• Skip to main content

 Notes

-2. If marshmallows are not fully melted, do not get tempted to overheat marshmallows.
-Keep stirring.
-The residue heat of the bowl will melt marshmallows completely.
+4. It’s ok if marshmallows are not fully melted and you see tiny bits of marshmallows.
+Do not get tempted to overheat marshmallows.
+The residue heat of the bowl will melt the marshmallows completely.
+Just try stirring.

-3. Almond extract along with vanilla extract works great.
-In place of almond extract you can use peppermint extract too.
+5. Almond extract along with vanilla extract adds yummy flavors.
+In place of almond extract, you can use peppermint extract too.

-4. Folding cornflakes gently is crucial.
+6. Folding cornflakes gently is crucial.
 Try not to break the cereal too much.
-Wreath cookies won’t look it’s best with broken bits of cereal.
+Wreath cookies won’t look their best with broken cereal.

-5. Work fast.
-Have a pair of helping hands to decorate wreath cookies with candies and red sour bows before the cookies sets.
-The decorative ornaments won’t stick if you delay placing the decorative items.
+7. Work fast.
+Have a pair of helping hands decorate wreath cookies with candies and red sour bows before the cookies are set.
+The decorative ornaments won’t stick if you delay placing the decorative candies.

 Nutrition